fbpx

 And I’m not the only one.

 “We’re definitely a 90% regulars venue and so many of them frequently dine alone,” says Alice Diffey, the assistant manager at Gerald’s Bar.
+“It’s all about respecting the experience that our guests want to have, not the experience you want to give.”

 “That’s how I like to think about it anyway.
-They’re coming into our house, and we want to make them feel comfortable and look out for them in the best way that we can.”
+They’re coming into our house, and we want to make them feel comfortable and look out for them in the best way we can.”

+“The way we eat has changed so much,” Diffey says.
 “It’s become way more common to eat small plates and tapas-like food than having a full main course to yourself.
 Most people would prefer six small plates to one big main.
+This style of dining is more relaxed, which makes people feel more comfortable about dining alone, as well as allowing them to try more than one thing on the menu.”

-Alice, myself and another staff member from Gerald’s, Nevin Blaythorne-Rae, caught up last week for wine over FaceTime.
+Diffey, myself and another staff member from Gerald’s, Nevin Blaythorne-Rae, caught up last week for wine over FaceTime.
 It was partly to talk about this article but mostly because I missed their beautiful smiling faces and impeccable banter.

+“We’re the guardians of the vibe,” Blaythorne-Rae said of his role as a staff member at Gerald’s.
 “Especially when it comes to a female guest on their own.
-It’s kind of our duty to preserve the space, make sure it’s a safe place and direct anything else out.
-I think when it comes to solo dining, it’s all about people feeling comfortable, and that’s what Gerald’s is.
+It’s our duty to preserve the space, make sure it’s a safe place and direct anything else out.
+With solo dining, it’s all about people feeling comfortable, and that’s what Gerald’s is.”

 dining-alone